NVIDIA/Fuser/doc/reading/divisibility-of-split.md

 T[1, 4], T[1, 5], T[1, 6] , T[1, 7]
 ```

-For schedule 2, after schedule, the extents of the leaf domain will be `[3, 4]`.
+For transformation 2, after schedule, the extents of the leaf domain `[I4, I5]` will be `[3, 4]`.
-So for this schedule, we will be iterating the tensor as as the following Listing 2:
+We will be iterating the tensor as as the following Listing 2:

 ```python
 T[0, 0], T[0, 1], T[0, 2] , T[0, 3]